 On a scale of 1-5, how would I rate my own engagement in that meeting?

 What did I sense about the employee during the meeting?

 How can I better prepare for this employee next time?

 What did I say I would do?
 How will I remember to do those things?

-Think about these questions in earnest and truly take your answers to heart.
-This is guaranteed to help make your subsequent meetings more effective.
+Encourage them to think about these questions in earnest and truly take their answers to heart.
+This is guaranteed to help make their subsequent meetings more effective.
 In turn, this will fuel the growth of the individuals you supervise.
-And isn’t that what your one-on-ones are really all about (aside from proving that you belong on SNL of course)?
+And isn’t that what one-on-ones are really all about?

 Want to train your team on how to lead effective 1-on-1s?
 Click here to get a 14-day free trial with Hone and enroll in our live online classes on essential manager skills, like leading 1-on-1s, giving and receiving feedback, coaching employees, managing remote teams, and more.